 Movable 7th chords starting on the 6th string

-The numbers on the right of the charts tell you what chord tone.
-Notes that have a parenthesis indicate that they are optional.
+The numbers on the right show the chord tones.
+Notes in parentheses are optional.

 Movable 7th chords starting on the 5th string